Alfred Francis Russell: Early life

 After Irvine's death in 1822, Alfred Russell and his mother were sold to Irvine's daughter Mary Owen Todd Russell Wickliffe and her husband Robert.
 (Mary Wickliffe was the mother of John Russell by her late husband James Russell.)
 Alfred and his mother called their new mistress Mrs. Polly; she was a wealthy heiress of the frontiersman Colonel John Todd.
 He was the brother of Levi Todd, the grandfather of Mary Todd Lincoln.

 In 1833, Mary Wickliffe emancipated Alfred (her grandson by blood) and his mother Milly; she also freed his cousin Lucretia (Lucy) Russell and her four children: Sinthia, Gilbert, George, and Henry, all of whom were of majority-white ancestry.
-They emigrated that year with nearly 200 other colonists to Liberia on the brig Ajax under auspices of the American Colonization Society; Alfred was fifteen years old when they arrived with other pioneers in Liberia on 11 July 1833.
-Some 146 pioneers survived the voyage; about 30 children had died during the voyage.
+They emigrated that year with nearly 200 other colonists to Liberia on the brig Ajax under auspices of the American Colonization Society; Alfred was fifteen years old when they arrived with other settlers in Liberia on July 11, 1833.
+Some 146 pioneers survived the voyage; about 30 children died during the voyage.

 Pioneers in Liberia

 The Russells were among the last of 1,400 settlers to the colony.
 Conditions were very harsh for the pioneers; they suffered greatly from local diseases, including malaria, and supplies were extremely short in the colony for some time.
 "Housing was inadequate, food was scarce, and medical service was almost nonexistent."
-His cousin Lucy, her daughter Sinthia and two eldest sons all quickly succumbed to the local fever, which caused ulcers.
+His cousin Lucy, her daughter Sinthia, and two eldest sons all quickly succumbed to the local fever, which caused ulcers.
 Sinthia died in 1836 and Gilbert in 1839.
-Alfred Russell also suffered this disease, which resulted by 1835 in his having to use a crutch.
+Alfred Russell also suffered from this disease, which resulted by 1835 in his having to use a crutch.

 Russell's mother Milly married George Crawford, another immigrant.
 She died in 1845 of "dropsey", and he died the following year.
 Russell wrote in 1855 of their struggles in Africa: "It was so long before we could find Africa out, how to live in it, and what to do to live, that it all most cost us death seeking life."

 Lucy Russell married a man by the surname of Briant.
 By 1857, she had learned to read and write, as she wrote to her former master Robert Wickliffe from Liberia, asking to be remembered to his daughters and other persons she knew.